m4tx/tundra/README.md

 ![Screenshot of Tundra](data/screenshot1.png)

 ## Download
+### Snap Store
 [![Get it on Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/tundra)

-...or see [GitHub Releases](https://github.com/m4tx/tundra/releases) for an AppImage version.
+### AppImage
+If you do not have Snap installed, or do not want to install Tundra as a Snap package, there is also an AppImage version that can be found on [GitHub Releases](https://github.com/m4tx/tundra/releases).
+Just download the .AppImage file, check the file permissions to allow running it as an executable, and then run it.

 ## Usage

 ### GUI
-The usage is very simple.
-First, you need to sign in to your MyAnimeList account with your MAL username and password.
-Make sure that the title you are about to watch is marked as "watching" or "plan to watch" on your MAL account.
-Then, you need to run an MPRIS-enabled media player and play a local anime video file.
+The usage is very simple:

+1. First, you need to sign in to your MyAnimeList account with your MAL username and password.
+2. Make sure that the title you are about to watch is marked as "watching" or "plan to watch" on your MAL account.
+3. Then, you need to run an MPRIS-enabled (see the FAQ section below) media player and play a local anime video file.
 Its title, poster picture and episode number will appear after a few seconds in Tundra window.
-The episode will be scrobbled after you watch over half of the video.
+4. The episode will be scrobbled after you watch over half of the video.
 You will know once you see the notification!

 ### CLI
 Tundra has CLI interface as well.
 First, you need to authenticate: